 - Students will meet with their MWCC advisor to register for their classes and throughout the semester as needed

-- Registration priority: place students in those courses required by their high school for graduation (Completion of the applicant’s Education Information by Guidance is vital in establishing course needs and acts as a contract between MWCC and the sending high school.)
+- Registration priority: We will make sure that high school students meet their high school requirements before placing them into additional courses.
+(Completion of the applicant’s Education Information by Guidance is vital in establishing course needs and acts as a contract between MWCC and the sending high school.)

 - If the student’s GPA falls below a 2.0 during any one semester, they will be ineligible to continue